algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Challenges

-   - The meeting with the client had a huge impact on the project: We planned to have a program a direct assembly to emulation interpreter, while now we'll have a machine code file.
-Consequently, the functional and the the start of the program we had too.
+   - The meeting with the client had a huge impact on the project: We planned to have a direct assembly to emulation interpreter, so now we'll pass by a machine code file.
+Consequently, the functional and the beginning of the code we had, will be impacted.
    - We will need a lot more time than expected.
    - We are late regarding the expectations.
    - Employees are quite discouraged by all the work to do, particularly about all the new functional specifications seeing the deadline.